kframework/java-semantics/README.md

 ```

 Now you can test the execution of multiple programs at once using bundled tool kjtest.
-(Make sure you run some program with kjrun.sh first, it needs to perform some initializations.)

 ```
 $ kjtest.sh --t1 ../tests/01_smoke_tests/